The following tutorial will help you install Shareaholic on any website with a little bit of HTML.

 - Paste your Shareaholic setup HTML code into every web page.
 Paste it immediately before the closing

-- Congrats!
-Shareaholic should now load successfully on your website!
+- Congratulations - Shareaholic is now installed on your website!

 To install an In-page Shareaholic App: